MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ![Screenshot of the available UI elements in the Press button in window action.](media/ui-elements/ui-element-input.png)

-To add a UI element to your flow, select to add a new UI element, highlight the respective element, and press **Ctrl + Left click**.
+To add a new UI element to your flow, select to add a new UI element, highlight the respective element, and press **Ctrl + Left click**.
 When the selection is finished, select **Done**.

 ![Screenshot of a highlighted element.](./media/ui-elements/capturing-ui-elements.png)